 You need to respect the recipient’s time.
 Keep your email straightforward and concise.
 Wordy emails are more likely to be headed to spam or trash.
 Remember that the idea of a cold email is networking to sell your product in future communication, not straight away.
 Start a conversation with a cold email, and then take it ahead for marketing your product, eventually.

 There is no harm in following up to top up your email in a busy inbox.
-According to Woodpecker, the reply rate of campaigns with 1-3 emails in a sequence is 9%.
+According to Woodpecker, the average response rate of campaigns with 1-3 emails in a sequence is 9%.
 In comparison, the reply rate of campaigns with 4-7 emails in a row is three times higher, i.e., 27%.
 Also, keep in mind to have a decent gap between follow-up emails so that you don’t end up flooding the recipient’s inbox.
 A well-crafted follow-up email after 8-10 days can lead to a (probably positive) reply from the recipient.

 Visual Powerful Cold Email Teardown